-- c) not include any part of an employment area identified as a provincially significant employment zone. - 11.
+- c) not include any part of an employment area identified as a provincially significant employment zone unless the part of the employment area is located within a major transit station area as delineated in accordance with the policies in subsection 2.2.4. - 11.
 Any change to an official plan to permit new or expanded opportunities for major retail in an employment area may only occur in accordance with policy 2.2.5.9 or 2.2.5.10. - 12.
 The Minister may identify provincially significant employment zones and may provide specific direction for planning in those areas to be implemented through appropriate official plan policies and designations and economic development strategies. - 13.
 Upper- and single-tier municipalities, in consultation with lower-tier municipalities, will establish minimum density targets for all employment areas within settlement areas that: - a) are measured in jobs per hectare; - b) reflect the current and anticipated type and scale of employment that characterizes the employment area to which the target applies; - c) reflects opportunities for the intensification of employment areas on sites that support active transportation and are served by existing or planned transit; and - d) will be implemented through official plan policies and designations and zoning by-laws. - 14.
 Outside of employment areas, development criteria should be established to ensure that the redevelopment of any employment lands will retain space for a similar number of jobs to remain accommodated on site. - 15.
 The retail sector will be supported by promoting compact built form and intensification of retail and service uses and areas and encouraging the integration of those uses with other land uses to support the achievement of complete communities. - 16.
-Existing office parks will be supported by: - a) improving connectivity with transit and active transportation networks; - b) providing for an appropriate mix of amenities and open space to serve the workforce; - c) planning for intensification of employment uses; - d) ensuring that the introduction of any non-employment uses, if appropriate, would be limited and would not negatively impact the primary function of the area; and - e) approaches to transportation demand management that reduce reliance on single-occupancy vehicle use.
+Existing office parks will be supported by: - a) improving connectivity with transit and active transportation networks; - b) providing for an appropriate mix of amenities and open space to serve the workforce; - c) planning for intensification of employment uses; - d) ensuring that the introduction of any non-employment uses, if appropriate, would be limited and would not negatively impact the primary function of the area; and

-- 17. Upper- and single-tier municipalities, in consultation with lower-tier municipalities, the Province, and other appropriate stakeholders, are encouraged to undertake a co-ordinated approach to planning for large areas with high concentrations of employment that cross municipal boundaries and are major trip generators, on matters such as transportation demand management and economic development.
+- e) approaches to transportation demand management that reduce reliance on single-occupancy vehicle use. - 17.
+Upper- and single-tier municipalities, in consultation with lower-tier municipalities, the Province, and other appropriate stakeholders, are encouraged to undertake a co-ordinated approach to planning for large areas with high concentrations of employment that cross municipal boundaries and are major trip generators, on matters such as transportation demand management and economic development.
 If necessary, the Minister may identify certain areas that meet these criteria and provide direction for a co-ordinated approach to planning. - 18.
 In recognition of the importance of cross-border trade with the United States, this Plan recognizes a Gateway Economic Zone and Gateway Economic Centre near the Niagara-United States border.
 Planning and economic development in these areas will support economic diversity and promote increased opportunities for cross-border trade, movement of goods, and tourism.